bixBeta/scRNA-WS24/Lessons/Week2.md

 ![violin](../images/violin-patchwork.png)

 <br>
 Even without the points, it can be sometimes hard to fine-tune the bottom tails of the distributions.
-To mitigate that, in addition to the violin plots, we can plot the density distributions with `ggplot2`.
+To mitigate this (in addition to the violin plots), we can plot the density distributions for each sample with `ggplot2` .
 This will help us inform in choosing appropriate cut-offs for filtering the data. <br>

-To do this, first lets save the meta.data slot of our seurat object to our local R environment.
+To do this, first lets save the meta.data slot of our seurat object to a variable for easy access.

 ```
 metadata <- sobj@meta.data